 The City is in the process of updating its Comprehensive Plan.
 Information on the 2040 Comprehensive Planning Process is available at stpaul.gov/saintpaul4all.

-The current Comprehensive Plan completed the adoption process on February 24, 2010.
+The existing 2030 Comprehensive Plan was adopted on February 24, 2010 and will remain in-force until the 2040 Comprehensive Plan is adopted.
 The following files are formatted for web-viewing but may still take time to upload.
-If you would like a higher-resolution document, please contact Jake Reilly.
 You may also be interested in downloading a poster summarizing the key policies and strategies or key maps and figures in the Comprehensive Plan.

 - Land Use Plan

 - Parks and Recreation Plan

 - Historic Preservation Plan

 The Comprehensive Plan also includes adopted Small Area Plan and District Plan summaries (which are included in the Neighborhood Plans page), the Mississippi River Corridor Plan (2002), Central Corridor Development Strategy (2007), Downtown Development Strategy (2003), Great River Passage Plan (2013), and Saint Paul Bicycle Plan (2015).

 The City's five-year Consolidated Plan is the document submitted to the U.S. Department of Housing and Urban Development (HUD) that serves as the planning guide for entitlements funded under the Community Planning and Development (CPD) formula to include grant programs.
 The grant programs are:

 The five-year Consolidated Plan provides an assessment of the City's housing and community development needs; a Strategic Plan for addressing these needs; and a specific one-year Action Plan for the use of the U.S. Department of Housing and Urban Development grants funds.
 The five-year Consolidated Plan is a document submitted to HUD with the intention to project and identify the comprehensive housing affordability strategy and community development needs.